refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### Motivation behind the release

-In refine v4, we had a target of making **refine** available in every platform you can use React and make it easy to use in both existing projects and new ones.
-This also comes with making **refine** flexible and a better fit for a wider use cases.
+After a year since the release of v3, we have addressed the most requested and questioned areas by the community. **refine v4** features better developer experience, and new functionalities to simplify the work of developers.

+It has also been designed to make refine accessible on all platforms that support React, and to ensure that it can be seamlessly integrated into new and existing projects.
 This is only available if we present a more robust, easy to integrate and consistent API throughout the project and boosting the DX without limiting our users to ways to do things.

-Our aim is to make **refine** a friend for a developer by providing abstractions and ways to separate concerns and manage the data, routing, authorization, layouts, etc. without limiting the power of other tools and libraries they want to use.
-Changes are done in our API in a manner to allow you to use **refine** in every use case and incrementally adopt for your existing projects.
+We have introduced abstractions and techniques that make it easier for developers to manage concerns such as data management, routing, authorization, layouts, and more, without limiting the functionality of other tools and libraries they may prefer to use.
+These changes in our API enable you to use **refine** v4 in every use case and gradually integrate it into your existing projects.
 ## 🪄 Migrating your project automatically with refine-codemod ✨ (recommended)

 [`@refinedev/codemod`][refine-codemod] package handles the breaking changes for your project automatically, without any manual steps.
 It migrates your project from `3.x.x` to `4.x.x`.